Cedric Hunter (baseball): Cleveland Indians

-On November 20, 2012, Hunter signed a minor league deal with the Cleveland Indians that included an invitation to spring training.
+On November 20, 2012, Hunter signed a minor league contract with the Cleveland Indians that included an invitation to spring training.
+He split the 2013 campaign between the Double-A Akron Aeros and Triple-A Columbus Clippers, playing in 93 total games and batting a combined .282/.332/.509 with 14 home runs and 50 RBI.

 Atlanta Braves

-Hunter signed a minor league deal with the Atlanta Braves in February 2014.
+Hunter signed a minor league contract with the Atlanta Braves on February 14, 2014.
+He spent the year with the Double-A Mississippi Braves, hitting .295/.386/.495 with 14 home runs, 72 RBI, and 12 stolen bases across 120 games.

+Hunter made 138 appearances for the Triple-A Gwinnett Braves in 2015, slashing .283/.331/.420 with 12 home runs, 77 RBI, and 11 stolen bases.
 He elected free agency on November 7, 2015.

 Philadelphia Phillies

 Hunter signed a minor league deal and was invited to spring training with the Philadelphia Phillies on January 4, 2016.
 Following injuries to multiple outfielders and an impressive spring training, Hunter made the Opening Day roster, projected to earn regular playing time in the outfield.

-On April 25, 2016, Hunter was outrighted off the 40-man roster.
-After the 2016 season concluded, Hunter was a free agent.
+On April 25, Hunter was removed from the 40-man roster and sent outright to the Triple-A Lehigh Valley IronPigs.
+After the 2016 season concluded, he became a free agent.
 However, on November 23, Hunter was suspended for 50 games after testing positive for amphetamine.

 Cincinnati Reds

 On April 5, 2017, Hunter signed a minor league contract with the Cincinnati Reds.
 In 14 games for the Triple–A Louisville Bats, he batted .300/.310/.475 with one home run and four RBI.
 Hunter was released by the Reds organization on June 26.